gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 ## Prerequisites

 You will need to install `ffmpeg` and `ffprobe` as well.
-Your FFMPEG version should be compiled with all flags enabled to ensure full support for this plugin.
+Your FFMPEG version should be compiled with at least the following flags enabled:

-Go to https://ffmpeg.org/download.html and download either a shared or static version of the library.
+`--enable-gpl --enable-nonfree --enable-libx264 --enable-libx265 --enable-libvpx --enable-libwebp --enable-libfdk-aac --enable-libopus`

-Some operating systems may provide these packages via a package manager.
-Some may **not provide** `ffprobe` when installing `ffmpeg`.
+Some operating systems may provide these FFMPEG via a package manager.
+Some may **not include** `ffprobe` when installing `ffmpeg`.

 If you can't find a way to get ffmpeg with all requirements for your system, you can always compile it on your own: https://trac.ffmpeg.org/wiki/CompilationGuide